Sunbury line: Sunbury Line Upgrade

-Future

 Metro Tunnel

 The map of the Metro Tunnel route through the Melbourne central business district.

 The 2012 Network Development Plan identified the need for a north–south tunnel connecting the Sunbury line to the Cranbourne and Pakenham lines.
 In 2017, the Metro Tunnel project began construction, consisting of twin 9 km tunnels bored underground between South Kensington and South Yarra stations, with five new stations along the route: Arden, Parkville, State Library (connecting to Melbourne Central), Town Hall (connecting to Flinders Street), and Anzac.
-These works will be completed by 2025, and upon completion, will create a singular rail line from Sunbury to Pakenham.
+These works was completed in 2025, and went fully operational following the timetable change on 1 February 2026.

 Level crossing removals

-Ginifer station was rebuilt during the removal of the Furlong Road level crossing.

 The Level Crossing Removal Project has announced the removal of all 7 remaining level crossings on the Sunbury line, completed in stages from 2016 to 2025.
 In 2016, the level crossings at Furlong Road and Main Road, St Albans, were removed by lowering the rail line into a trench under the roads; St Albans and Ginifer stations were rebuilt.
 Another crossing was removed by elevating a section of the Melton Highway in Sydenham onto a bridge above the rail line in 2018.
-The remaining level crossings are planned to be removed in 2025.
-The crossings at Old Calder Highway, Watsons Road, and Calder Park Drive will be removed by building road bridges over the rail line, and the Holden Road crossing will be closed to car traffic.
+All remaining level crossings on the line were removed in 2025.
+The crossings at Old Calder Highway, Watsons Road, and Calder Park Drive were removed by building road bridges over the rail line, and the Holden Road crossing was closed to car traffic.

+Ginifer and St Albans stations were rebuilt during the removal of the Furlong Road level crossing.